-All SELF funds must be disbursed to the student or the student's account within 30 days of the dateof the check/funds transfer or the funds need to be returned to Firstmark.
+All SELF funds must be disbursed to the student or the student's account within 30 days of the date of the check/funds transfer or the funds need to be returned to Aspire/iLink.
 Interest will be billed to the student if funds are returned after 40 days.

-f.
-Disbursements for Clock Hour Programs
+h.
+Disbursements for Clock-Hour Programs